 - Former district leader of the terrorist group al-Aqsa Martyrs’ Brigades

-Born in 1977, Ra’ed al-Karmi was the Tulkarm district leader of the al-Aqsa Martyrs’ Brigades, the terrorist faction of Yasser Arafat’s Fatah movement.
-He was also the head of the Tulkarm faction of Arafat’s Tanzim, which is the armed wing of Fatah and serves as an informal, unofficial “army” for the Palestinians.
+Born in 1976, Ra’ed al-Karmi was the Tulkarem (West Bank) district leader of the al-Aqsa Martyrs’ Brigades, a faction of Yasser Arafat’s Fatah movement.
+He was also the head of the Tulkarem faction of Tanzim, an armed wing of Fatah that serves as an informal, unofficial “army” for the Palestinians.

-In his career as a terrorist, Al-Karmi, acting under the direct supervision of Tanzim leader Marwan Barghouti, was responsible for the deaths of nine Israelis and the wounding of many others.
+In his career as a terrorist, al-Karmi, acting under the direct supervision of Tanzim leader Marwan Barghouti, was responsible for the deaths of nine Israelis and the wounding of many others.
 Consequently, his name was high on the list of people whom Israel repeatedly implored the Palestinian Authority (PA) to arrest.
 The PA, in response, falsely claimed that al-Karmi was already incarcerated in a Tulkarem prison.

 Al-Karmi narrowly escaped being killed in September 2001 when the Israeli Defense Forces (IDF) launched a rocket attack on a car in which he was travelling.